uniconstructor/historical-db/README.md

 ###Installation

+- Create a new separate historical DB to correspond to the dbHistorical component below.
-In main.php, you will need two main DB connections inside 'components':
+- Then, in main.php, you will need two main DB connections inside 'components':
 ```
 	'components'=>array(
 		// ...